tarantool/doc/doc/reference/reference_lua/box_space/create_index.rst

 A function could make a key using only the first letter of a string field.

 #.
-Make the space: the space needs a primary-key field, which is not
+Make a space.
+The space needs a primary-key field, which is not
-    the field that we will use for the functional index.
+    the field that we will use for the functional index:

     ..  code-block:: lua

         box.schema.space.create('x', {engine = 'memtx'})
         box.space.x:create_index('i',{parts={{field = 1, type = 'string'}}})

 #.
-Make the function: the function expects a tuple.
+Make a function.
+The function expects a tuple.
 In this example it will
     work on tuple[2] because the key source is field number 2 in what we will insert.
 Use ``string.sub()`` from the ``string`` module to get the first character: